Overview

 • Complete and send an Identity Theft Affidavit letting the IRS know you are a tax identity theft victim, and that your paper return is the valid one

+Once the IRS receives and processes this form, the bureau will begin its investigation.
 “The IRS will try to complete this process in about six months, but it could take longer depending on the complexity of the case,” says Patricia Krentz, Restoration Specialist at Allstate Identity Protection.

 While you wait, there are a few things to keep in mind.

-During this process, it’s important to respond promptly to any letter you receive from the IRS and take all subsequent steps they instruct.
-Here’s a quick guide from the IRS to help you verify that a letter is legit.
+During this process, it’s important to respond promptly to any letter you receive from the IRS and take all subsequent steps they instruct (here’s a quick guide from the IRS to help you verify that a letter is legit).

 “The IRS will not call you during the process of the investigation,” Krentz notes.
 “All communication will be done via mail — and once their investigation is done, the bureau typically sends a letter confirming that the case has been resolved.”

-This is important to keep in mind because scammers know that some people pay more attention to IRS communications during this time — making impersonation scams more likely to succeed.
-Next time, we'll cover impersonation scams more in-depth so keep an eye out for that.
+This is important to keep in mind because scammers know that some people pay more attention to IRS communications during tax season — making impersonation scams more likely to succeed.
+Once your case has been resolved, the IRS should issue any refunds that were due.